Does Loctite Work On Wood? (How To Use It on Wood)

 Here’re some qualities and advantages of Loctite glue,

-Cyanoacrylate adhesives need moisture to cure.
-When the adhesive is inside the container, it does not get contacted with water or atmospheric moisture.
+When the adhesive is inside the container, it does not get contact with water or atmospheric moisture.
 Therefore, it’ll be in a liquid state.

-But as soon as it comes out of the lid when applying, cyanoacrylate adhesive reacts instantly with atmospheric moisture and starts the curing process.
+But as soon as it comes out of the lid when applied, cyanoacrylate adhesive reacts instantly with atmospheric moisture and starts the curing process.

 Not like other adhesives that cure by evaporation, cyanoacrylate adhesives including Loctite cure with the presence of moisture.